palomachain/palomaswap-amm/contracts/tokenomics/generator_proxy_to_mirror/README.md

-# Astroport Generator Proxy for Mirror Protocol Staking Rewards
+# Paloma Generator Proxy for Mirror Protocol Staking Rewards

 This generator proxy contract interacts with the MIR-UST staking contract.
 Stake and rewards based on locked LP token amount by liquidity pool providers (dual rewards feature).
 For a diagram of how dual reward proxies work, you can take a look [here](https://miro.medium.com/max/1400/0*8hn2NSnZJZTa9YGV).